Skip navigation

 Display mode: Grid view List view

-Consumer Council conducted its specific price survey on over-the-counter drugs on 10 November for the implementation of Section 2b), Article 10, Law 4/95/M of 12 June.
-Result of the mentioned survey has been uploaded to the Council’s website (www.consumer.gov.mo) and is available in the Council’s ‘Supermarket Price Information Platform’ iPhone and Android apps, and on the Council’s WeChat account page.
+Consumer Council conducted its specific price survey on tissue papers, household cleansing products, and oral care products on 23 December for the implementation of Section 2b), Article 10, Law 4/95/M of 12 June.
+Result of the mentioned survey has been uploaded to the Council’s website (www.consumer.gov.mo) and is available in the Council’s ‘Supermarket Price Information Platform’ iPhone and Android apps, as well as on the Council’s WeChat account page.
 For inquiry, please call the Council’s hotline: 8988 9315.

 All information on this site is based on the official language of the Macao Special Administrative Region.
 The English version is the translation from the Chinese originals and is provided for reference only.
 If you find that some of the contents do not have an English version, please refer to the Traditional Chinese or Portuguese versions.